vwkd/code-system/src/languages/rust/memory.md

 included in prelude, no need to bring it into scope is empty function that simply takes ownership such that drops at end

+temporary value is dropped as early as possible, lifetime is innermost enclosing statement instead of enclosing block can extend lifetime to enclosing block by can assign to variable, can use variable shadowing to avoid polluting the namespace with extra identifier array indexing containing range `foo[..]` also extends lifetime to enclosing block, allows to create slice
+beware: doesn't work for wrapped types like `Result` or `Option` ❗️

 ## Unsafe